New York Psychiatric Disorders Disability Lawyer

-NOTE: In both the SSD and the SSI program, the amount of your benefits payment depends on income factors and NOT on whether your illness is more disabling than another person’s.
-If you are eligible for SSDI, your benefit is determined by a formula based on your lifetime earnings.
+NOTE: In both the SSD and the SSI program, the amount of your benefits payment depends on income factors and NOT on whether your illness is more disabling than that of another person.
+If you are eligible for SSD, your benefit is determined by a formula based on your lifetime earnings.
 If you are eligible for SSI, your benefit payment amount is based on your income.

-- Neurocognative Disorders — Examples of this type of impairment can affect executive functions like memory, decision-making, and planning.
+- Neurocognitive disorders — Examples of this type of impairment can affect executive functions like memory, decision-making, and planning.
 (Alzheimer’s, dementia, HIV, brain tumors, vascular disease, etc.)

-- Schizophrenia, paranoia, and psychotic disorders — Symptoms can include an inability to intiate or complete goal directed behavior, flat affect, mood disturbances, paranoia, or odd beliefs and physical mannerism, or delusional thinking.
+- Schizophrenia, paranoia, and psychotic disorders — Symptoms can include an inability to initiate or complete goal-directed behavior, flat affect, mood disturbances, paranoia, or odd beliefs and physical mannerism, or delusional thinking.
 (Schizoaffective disorder, schizophrenia, or other medical source)

 - Intellectual disabilities — This disorder includes developmental disorders, significantly subaverage intellectual functioning, and poor skills in adaptation and conceptualizing. (formerly referred to with the now disfavored term “mental retardation.”)